Tonight's the Night (Neil Young album): Liner notes

 In Shakey, Young maintains that along with the inserts there was a small package of glitter inside the sleeve that was meant to fall out ("our Bowie statement"), spilling when the listener took the record out.
 However, neither McDonough nor Young archivist Joel Bernstein have yet found a copy of Tonight's the Night featuring the glitter package.

 Critical reception

 Dave Marsh wrote in the original Rolling Stone review:

 In a follow-up review published in the 1983 edition of The New Rolling Stone Record Guide, Marsh writes:

 Chris Fallon of PopMatters said, "Tonight's the Night is that one rare record I will never tire of."

 Track listing

-All songs written by Neil Young, except where noted.
+All tracks written by Neil Young, except "Come on Baby Let's Go Downtown" written with Danny Whitten.